-Cortisol insufficiency must be treated prior to doing a water deprivation test as it interferes with the ability to excrete water and can mask DI.
+Cortisol insufficiency must be treated prior to doing a water deprivation test as it interferes with the ability to excrete water and can mask an AVP disorder.

-• Patients with true DI may become severely water depleted during this test and MUST be carefully monitored (by weighing the patient and quantifying urine output regularly) throughout the test.
+• Patients with AVP deficiency/ resistance may become severely water depleted during this test and MUST be carefully monitored (by weighing the patient and quantifying urine output regularly) throughout the test.